 Through ups and downs, Patriots still atop AFC East

-Through ups and downs, Patriots still atop AFC EastNew England Patriots quarterback Tom Brady, left, passes under pressure from Buffalo Bills defensive end Trent Murphy (93) in the first half of an NFL football game, Saturday, Dec.
+Bills Patriots FootballNew England Patriots quarterback Tom Brady, left, passes under pressure from Buffalo Bills defensive end Trent Murphy (93) in the first half of an NFL football game, Saturday, Dec.
 21, 2019, in Foxborough, Mass.
 (AP Photo/Elise Amendola)

 It's a wonder the New England Patriots bothered to put them on at all.